What Is a Battery Energy Storage System (BESS)?

 • Target payback period

-• 0% VAT on Commercial Battery Storage (until March 2027): Saves 20% on BESS systems and installation.
+• 0% VAT on Commercial Battery Storage (until March 2027).

 • Smart Export Guarantee (SEG): commercial systems can earn for exporting stored energy via eligible tariffs.